dwhieb/Nisinoon/pages/About/About.md

 ## What does Nisinoon mean? {{> backlink/backlink }} {#nisinoon-meaning}

 [Nisinoon][nisinoon-entry] is an Ojibwe word meaning {{{tln 'there are three' }}}.
-We chose it to represent the tripartite structure of Algonquian words: initial-medial-final.
+We chose it to represent the tripartite structure of Algonquian words (initial-medial-final).
 Click on the word to learn more about the word and hear it pronounced.

 ## Basics of Algonquian Word Structure {{> backlink/backlink }} {#grammar}